-You may wish to have all packages from the U.S. sent to you c/o the AYF Program Center address.
+You may wish to have all packages from the U.S. sent to you c/o the AYF Program Center mailing address which is through the central Freiburg University mail drop (Poststelle).
 The advantage is that such packages can be delivered during regular office hours, Monday through Friday.
-If the German postal service attempts to deliver a package to you at your dorm room and you are not home, you will receive a notice directing you to pick up your package at the post office, which may be less conveniently located than the AYF Program Center.
+If the German postal service attempts to deliver a package to you at your dorm room and you are not home, you will receive a notice directing you to pick up your package at the post office, which may be less conveniently located than the AYF Program Center or the Uni Poststelle.
 The administration at the dorms does not accept packages on behalf of students.

 If you opt to receive your packages at the AYF Program Center, please use the following mailing address and always include your name and the tag "AYF" or "Academic Year in Freiburg".
 This may seem obvious, but occasionally parcels have arrived at the AYF office without a student's name.
 And if parcels are sent without AYF mentioned in the address, the carrier may not be permitted to deliver it to our address, especially if a package contains some kind of merchandise.
+For mailings sent through courier services such as DHL, FedEx, UPS you will need to use an address that includes a street name and house number.
+This may also occasionally be required by online merchants!
+Please note the differing ZIP codes and addresses for mailings sent via U.S.Mail and by courier service.